andr-groth/CDO-scripts/Readme.md

-## Overview
+# CDO scripts

-The collection of scripts offers a convenient way to process multiple netCDF files with the [Climate Data Operators (CDO)](https://code.mpimet.mpg.de/projects/cdo) tool.
+Collection of scripts offering a convenient way to process multiple netCDF files with the [Climate Data Operators (CDO)](https://code.mpimet.mpg.de/projects/cdo) tool.

+## Documentation

 See the [documentation](https://andr-groth.github.io/cdo-scripts/) for more details on the available scripts.